tupl-tufts/rdl/README.md

 .../file.rb:5:     ^~~~~~~~~~~
 ```

-Passing `typecheck_now: true` to `type` checks the method body immediately or as soon as it is defined.
-Passing `typecheck: true` to `type` statically type checks the method body whenever it is called.
+Passing `typecheck: :now` to `type` checks the method body immediately or as soon as it is defined.
+Passing `typecheck: :call` to `type` statically type checks the method body whenever it is called.
+Passing `typecheck: sym` for some other symbol statically type checks the method body when `rdl_do_typecheck sym` is called.

 RDL contracts and types are stored in memory at run time, so it's also possible for programs to query them.
 RDL includes lots of contracts and types for the core and standard libraries.
 Since those methods are generally trustworthy, RDL doesn't actually enforce the contracts (since that would add overhead), but they are available to search and query.
 RDL includes a small script `rdl_query` to look up type information from the command line.
 Note you might need to put the argument in quotes depending on your shell.